 If you are doing something like a travel vlog type of video though, there’s not really a point in creating a video script.

-Maybe you can have a little bullet point list with all the things you want to cover in the video, but that will probably be it.
+Maybe you can have a little bullet point list of all the things you want to cover in the video, but that will probably be it.

 So you should always think about what kind of video you want to create and adapt your video scripting process and needs to that type of video.